Türkiye

 The registration process for associations and foundations is regulated by the Law on Associations and the Law on Foundations.
 To register an association, seven citizens and/or foreigners holding residency permits must apply to the provincial office of the Directorate General for Relations with Civil Society with the necessary list of documents.
 No registration fee is required.
 As soon as the association starts official procedures, it is assumed that the association is already founded and can start its activities.
 The Directorate General for Relations with Civil Society has up to 60 days to review the application.
 If the administration decides there are missing documents, or the application of association violates the existing rules and regulations, the association is given 30 days to rectify the problem.
 In addition to Article 62, which requires the general assembly to be held within the first six months, newly founded associations are expected to have 16 members and form their mandatory organs (executive board, internal auditing committee, and general assembly) within six months.

 The registration of foundations is more complicated.
 To establish a foundation, there should be assets (all types of immovable and movable property, including cash, securities and bonds, and rights that have an economic value) allocated for the specified purpose of the foundation.
 The Council of Foundations, highest decision-making body of the General Directorate of Foundations, determines the minimum asset value applicable on the establishment of a foundation on an annual basis.
-As of 2024, the minimum value is set at approximately 500,000 TL (approximately $14,687).
+As of 2025, the minimum value is set at 2,000,000 TL (approximately $54,855).
 Foundations are founded by a charter verified by a court.
 This charter contains information on the title, purpose, assets, and rights to attain its goals, as well as organs and applicable administrative procedures.
 The foundation is granted legal personality when it is approved by the court and registered by the General Directorate of Foundations.
-The timeline for founding a foundation varies depending on the workload of the courts.
+The timeline for establishing a foundation varies depending on the workload of the courts.

 The Law on Associations contains vague limitations (e.g. general morality, public order) that invite the exercise of excessive governmental discretion into the activities of CSOs, particularly at the time of registration.
 According to Article 56 of the Turkish Civil Code, “No association may be formed for an object contrary to the laws and morality.”
 Article 101 of the Civil Code states that the “formation of a foundation contrary to the characteristics of the Republic defined by the Constitution, Constitutional rules, laws, ethics, national integrity and national interest, or with the aim of supporting a distinctive race or community, is restricted.”